microsoftgraph/msgraph-sample-reactspa/tutorial/01-intro.md

 - You can [sign up for the Office 365 Developer Program](https://developer.microsoft.com/office/dev-program) to get a free Office 365 subscription.

 > [!NOTE]
-> This tutorial was written with Node version 14.15.0.
+> This tutorial was written with Node version 14.15.0 and Yarn version 1.22.10.
 The steps in this guide may work with other versions, but that has not been tested.

 ## Feedback